Kyiv Metro: Line 3 (northward extension)

-Language issues
+Language

-Russian versus Ukrainian
+Ukrainian, Russian, and English languages

 When the Metro was opened in 1960, although many workers and all technical-level documents used Russian, all the signs and announcements used Ukrainian exclusively.
 The lexical similarity of the languages allowed every station to have a Russian translation, and these were often given in Russian language literature and media.
 However, some Ukrainian names for stations were different from Russian ones, and to signify this, those stations were sometimes partially translated into Russian, effectively blending Ukrainian words into Russian grammar.
 Examples of this include the station names Ploshcha Zhovtnevoi Revolutsii, Zhovtneva, and Chervonoarmiyska (later renamed to Maidan Nezalezhnosti, Beresteiska, and Palats Ukraina, respectively) which when translated into Russian would become Oktyabrskaya and Krasnoarmeiskaya.
 The names were instead given as Zhovtnevaya and Chervonoarmeiskaya.

 In the early to mid-1980s, due in part to both Volodymyr Shcherbytsky's gradual Russification campaign and Kyiv becoming increasingly Russophonic, the metro started to change as well.
 Although the stations retained their original Ukrainian titles on the vestibules, Russian appeared together with Ukrainian on the walls and replaced Ukrainian in signs and voice announcements.
 Stations that were opened during this period still had Ukrainian names appearing along with Russian ones on the walls, but now all the decorations where slogans were included, became bilingual.
 Also during this time, the practice of blending Ukrainian into Russian was dropped, and those selected stations were named in standard Russian translation.

 During Perestroika in the late 1980s, bilingualism was gradually introduced in signs and voice announcements on trains.
 Before 1991, this was done with Ukrainian following Russian, but after the republic proclaimed independence in August 1991, the order was changed to Ukrainian preceding Russian.
-After the fall of the Soviet Union in late 1991, both signs and voice announcements were changed from bilingual to just Ukrainian due to the Ukrainianization policy.
+After the fall of the Soviet Union in late 1991, both signs and voice announcements were changed from bilingual to just Ukrainian as the official language of the state.
 However, the Russian names are still used in Russian-language literature and some documentation, and some of the decorations still feature bilingual inscriptions.

-Use of Latin script

-The usage of English in stations started before the Euro-2012 football tournament, and all of Kyiv's underground stations now feature Latin transliteration on signs and official maps.
+The usage of English in stations started just before the Euro-2012 football tournament, and all of Kyiv's underground stations now feature English with Latin transliteration on signs and official maps.
+English is used for the station arrival announcements on par with Ukrainian.